-In addition, Cocoa Beach evolved into the “Surfing Capital of the East Coast” and the Pier became the center of surfing activity, drawing the likes of Dick Catri (widely considered the “Godfather of East Coast Surfing”), as well as Cocoa Beach native and 11-time world champion Kelly Slater.
+Cocoa Beach evolved into the “Surfing Capital of the East Coast" and the Pier became the center of surfing activity, drawing the likes of Dick Catri (widely considered the “Godfather of East Coast Surfing"), as well as Cocoa Beach native and 11-time world champion Kelly Slater.
+In fact, one of the original Ron Jon Surf Shops opened directly on the Pier in 1963 (the small surf shop flourished and Ron Jon owner Ron DiMenna moved to a bigger location at Ron Jon's present location at State Road 520 and A1A).
 The first Easter Surfing Festival was held in 1964.
 In the early 1970s, the Pier was also home to a bustling dance club called Asylum, which boasted a cosmic lighted dance floor and live rock music.
 Many musical acts have played at the Pier over the years such as Bachman-Turner Overdrive, The Edgar Winter Group, The Beach Boys, A Flock of Seagulls, UB40, Ratt, Ziggy Marley, Maxi Priest and others.

-Today, the Pier draws more than one million visitors annually and is home to five restaurants and bars, gift shops and boutiques.
-The Pier is also the site of immensely popular annual events such as the Easter Surfing Festival, NKF Rich Salick Pro-Am Surfing Festival and “Rockin’ the Dock” New Year’s Eve Party, among others.
+Today, the Pier draws more than one million visitors annually and is home to four restaurants, five tropical bars, gift shops and boutiques.
+The Pier is also the site of immensely popular annual surfing, fundraising and social events.
 In the spring of 2014, David Siegel, President and CEO of Westgate Resorts, and his longtime business associate Jim Gissy purchased the Pier from the original owners, the Stottler family.
-Both men have strong ties to the Central Florida region and look forward to continuing and enhancing the wonderful traditions of the Westgate Cocoa Beach Pier.
+Both men have strong ties to the Central Florida region and look forward to continuing and enhancing the wonderful traditions of the Cocoa Beach Pier.